mohammedalborih/laravel_lib_app/README.md

 # laravel_lib_app
- This  is a library managment system
+ This is library managment system